vuepress-theme-hope/vuepress-theme-hope/docs/md-enhance/src/guide/code/playground.md

 - `@file config.js` match `Config` content.
 If no config file, The official default value will be used.
 - `@file style.css` match `Custom CSS` content.

 ❗Every file type (html/js/css) only support one file.

-If you need, you can set your own service url through `playground.config.unocss.service` in config file.
+You can set your own service url through `playground.config.unocss.service` in plugin options.

 :::